yizow/asteroid-lab/README.md

 # Materials

 We are requesting as many Raspberry Pis, with peripherals, as is possible.
 Because of the distributed nature of our system, we require a cluster of Raspberry Pi that we can control.
-At the least, we would like to have 10.

 - $N$ of Raspberry Pi Model 3 B, with peripherals for each:
     - 32 GB microSD card